|

 ASIA:

-English unisex name derived from the continent name,
+English unisex name derived from the name of the continent,

 "east."